 - Sleep disorders

-Here’s the biggie, if your body has trouble digesting specific foods, it can affect your hormones and/or metabolism, setting up inflammation which can result in any of the symptoms listed above.
-And these can affect any (or all) parts of the body, not just your gastrointestinal system.
+Here’s the biggie, if your body has trouble digesting certain foods, it can affect your hormone production and/or metabolism, setting up inflammation which can compromise your immune system and gastrointestinal system causing symptoms such as those in the list above.

-Long term this undiagnosed intolerance can cripple your immune system allowing for weight gain and any number of chronic diseases.
+Long term these undiagnosed food sensitivities can cripple your immune system allowing for weight gain and any number of chronic diseases.

 How to identify allergies